is-ma/serveret/README.md

 # Serveret
-- it's an automation tool for servers running primarily Ruby on Rails
-- deploy production and staging servers reliably and efficiently
+- deploy development, production and staging servers reliably and efficiently
 - allows to scale your application fast
 - you can duplicate production servers without creating snowflake servers
 - run it once or multiple times, it is idempotent